wujj0326/RMDS/README.md

 ### Break down into end to end tests

 After some presettings of the datasets, we are able to test the PSS scores on the different models.
-The highest PSS score we could get is 0.99, from the random forest model.
+The highest PSS score we could get is around 0.7, from the random forest model.

 ## Authors